Abeer958/Admin-Panel/README.md

 ## Usage

-**Dynamic Sign In Button**
+**Dynamic Logo**

-* The sign in button will direct you to an authentication page.
+* The Logo will always direct you to the home page.

 **Dark/Light Mode**

-* The dark/light mode button will toggle between the two theme options.
+* The dark/light mode buttons in both the side bar and the navigation bar will toggle between the two theme options.

-**Dynamic Video Cards**
+**Dynamic Users Button**

-* The video cards will direct you to the video, comments, and recommendations page.
+* The users button present in the sidebar will take you to a page with a users list.

-**Dynamic Logo**
+**Dynamic Products Button**

-* The logo button will redirect you to the home page
+* The products button present in the sidebar will take you to a page with a products list, this could be confirmed by checking the URL.

+**Dynamic Add New User Button**

+* The add new user button present above the users list will allow you to add new users.

+**Dynamic Delete User Button**

+* The delete user button will delete the user's information from the users table.

+**Single User Profile**

+* By adding any ID to the URL from the users page (e.g. /users/1234) you will be directed to a single user profile.

 ## Project Status
 Project is: Completed

 ## Room for Improvement
-* Use local storage to save the users theme preferences, this will help avoid the redirection to home page when the Dark/Light button is clicked.
+* Make all buttons dynamic.
+* Add authentication page.

 ## Acknowledgements
 * Many thanks to LamaDev.